Costava/broken-bounty/README.md

 ## Development

-1. Clone the repo
+1. Fork the repo
-2. Work off of the `dev` branch: `git checkout dev`
+2. Create a branch off of the `dev` branch
 3. `npm install`
 4. `npm run build-dev`